aws/sagemaker-tensorflow-extensions/README.rst

 	ds = ds.map(parse, num_parallel_calls=10)
 	ds = ds.batch(64)

+If you are using the SageMaker Python SDK :code:`TensorFlow` Estimator to launch TensorFlow training on SageMaker, note that the default channel name is :code:`training` when just a single s3 URI is passed to :code:`fit`.

 Support
 ~~~~~~~
 We're here to help.
 Have a question?
 Please open a `GitHub issue`__, we'd love to hear from you.